staylorx/sparql_tutorial/README.md

 This does need some work in the conjunctive graph space.

-At a minimum this needs the packages in requirements:
+At a minimum this needs the packages in requirements.txt:

-`pip install -r requirements`
+`pip install -r requirements.txt`